frankbria/email-assistant/AI_GUIDELINES.md

 - Use test-first development when feasible: start with a minimal failing test, then create the component
 - As with all testing, solve the problem, not just pass the test.
 Do not hardcode responses.
 - E2E tests (Playwright) are used for multi-page or form validation flows
+- Prefer `screen.findByText()` with flexible matchers over `getbyTestId()` unless strictly necessary. think like a user would - what are they trying to see?
+- Use `userEvent` to simulate real clicks, typing and navigation - don't just `render()` and call it done.

 ### Testing conventions:
 - `.test.tsx` files go in `__tests__/` folders alongside components